Bukovsky - Women

 "That's all right."

-"I think you fuck women just in order to write about fucking them."
+"I think you fuck women just in order to write about fucking them.""I don't know."

 "I think you do."